+- Q.4) "Sundaland" is often seen in news is related to which of the following?

-- a) Island archipelago of Pacific Ocean
+- a) Island archipelago of Atlantic Ocean

-- b) Coral Reef Islands
+- b) Coral Reef Islands of Tasman Sea

 - c) Biodiversity Hotspot

-- d) Newly discovered Island of Antarctica
+- d) Newly discovered Island of Arctic region

 Explanation: Sundaland covers a small portion of southern Thailand (provinces of Pattani, Yala, and Narathiwat); nearly all of Malaysia (nearly all of Peninsular Malaysia and the East Malaysian states of Sarawak and Sabah in northern Borneo); Singapore at the tip of the Malay Peninsula; all of Brunei Darussalam; and all of the western half of the megadiversity country of Indonesia, including Kalimantan (the Indonesian portion of Borneo, Sumatra, Java, and Bali).